A 3000+ word guide that contains everything I’ve learned about how to start a blog. You can build your own blog in 10 simple steps.

 We, the consumer, care about the experience.
 A site should be structured well, readable, and have useful content.
 That’s my perspective.

-In this post, I explain how you can build your own WordPress site (that’s useful and looks good) from scratch.
-Or, if you already have a site, you can use this guide to grow your existing blog.
+In this post, I explain how you can build your own WordPress site in 10 steps.
+You don’t have to know how to code.
+You can also use this guide to grow your existing blog.
 Here’s the table of contents:

 Before we get to the practical steps, I want to talk about something that most “How To Start A Blog” articles are lacking.
 These types of articles often jump right into the how-to section.
 And sure, that’s what they are supposed to do.